oracle/python-oracledb/doc/src/user_guide/aq.rst

 **Usage Notes**

-For classic queues, the use of :data:`oracledb.ENQ_IMMEDIATE` with bulk enqueuing, JMS payloads, and :ref:`Recipient Lists <reciplists>` are only supported in python-oracledb :ref:`Thick mode <enablingthick>`.
+For classic queues, the use of :data:`oracledb.ENQ_IMMEDIATE` with bulk enqueuing, and JMS payloads are only supported in python-oracledb :ref:`Thick mode <enablingthick>`.

 Transactional Event Queues do not support :attr:`EnqOptions.transformation`, :attr:`DeqOptions.transformation`, or :ref:`Recipient Lists <reciplists>`.